 Limitations of Blockchain Technology

-Blockchain technology has its share of benefits, so as the blockchain’s network of users grows in the coming years, it will become a vital component to counter cyberattacks – especially in terms of the accuracy of medical data.
+Blockchain technology has its share of benefits, so as the blockchain’s network of users grows in the coming years, it will become a vital component to counter cyberattacks—especially regarding the accuracy of medical data.
 If events are not originally registered with accuracy, the trustworthiness of the stored data could be seriously doubtful.
 CCLC will utilize the shared trust and encryption variables to protect the identity and accuracy of applicants.
-Furthermore, we will cross reference NCHS records with actual CCLC clients utilizing patient rights to ensure accuracy surpasses industry standards.
+Furthermore, we will cross-reference NCHS records with actual CCLC clients utilizing patient rights to ensure accuracy surpasses industry standards.
 Apart from this, transaction cost and complexity also add to the limitation list.

 The Way Ahead